 An Electrical Installation Condition Report is in place to make sure all electrical wiring, fuse boards; sockets and switches are in safe working order.
 A qualified Select Electrician must carry it out and issue a certificate.
 This must be carried out every 5 Years.

-You have a duty to you tenant(s) ensuring that any electrical devices within the property are safe for use.
-We recommend an Installation Survey or Portable Appliance Testing (PAT certificate) so you can be sure you are compliant should be carried out annually.
+You have a duty to your tenant(s) ensuring that any electrical devices within the property are safe for use.
+We recommend an Installation Survey or Portable Appliance Testing (PAT certificate), so you can be sure you are compliant should be carried out annually.

 Fire Safety& Furniture: